KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/process_website.md

 #### Wordpress Group Registration

 If you don’t already have server space, please attend one of the group registrations for sites.bxmc.poly.edu with Elton Kwok, IDM's Technology Director, eltonkwok@nyu.edu, MAGNET 883.
+UPDATE: Elton has requested to contact him through the form on this page http://bxmc.poly.edu/techsupport/?page_id=67 to set-up server space

 Group registration for IDM server accounts TBD.